 TOEFL Speaking Tips and Practice

 This blog is jam-packed with strategies for succeeding in the TOEFL Speaking section.
-Let’s break down the six best:
+Let’s break down the six best TOEFL Speaking Tips we have:

 1. Take Awesome Notes